Scholarship, fellowship, and award recipients in The Hugh Downs School of Human Communication...

-The Hugh Downs School of Human Communication focuses on teaching students how communication processes create, maintain and transform identities, relationships, workplaces and communities.
+Welcome to the Hugh Downs School of Human Communication undergraduate degree programs!
+As one of the largest academic units within the College of Liberal Arts and Sciences at Arizona State University on the Tempe campus, we focus on teaching students how human communication processes create, maintain and transform identities, relationships, workplaces and communities.

-Graduates of our program are equipped to pursue careers in sales, human resource management, public relations, nonprofit management, and a host of careers in which critical thinking, statistics and research skills, and effective communication skills are central components.
-Others may choose to pursue graduate degrees in communication or related areas including law and business.
-Professor Belle Edson is the director of undergraduate studies.
+Graduates of our Bachelor of Science and Bachelor of Arts communication degree programs are prepared to pursue careers in sales, human resource management, public relations, nonprofit management, and a host of careers in which critical thinking, statistics and research skills, and effective communication skills are central components.
+Some communication graduates choose to pursue graduate degrees in communication or related areas including law and business.

 DARS (degree audit)